The Miernik Dossier: Paul Christopher

 This book introduces Paul Christopher, who will go on to be the main character in another six novels.
 Document #4 says that he is "An American under deep cover in Geneva", presumably with a cover job in the World Research Organization, a branch of the United Nations; his post, however, is unspecified.
 In future novels he becomes richly portrayed, with an elaborately detailed family life in pre-War Berlin that plays an important role in some of the books.
 In The Miernik Dossier, however, he is little more than a nonentity, an intelligent, capable, relatively youthful American agent that his superiors think highly of.
 Cool and detached, he rarely shows his emotions, even with those who love him.
-At the end of the book he spends 47 days in Geneva with a beautiful girl who is totally in love with him.
-One afternoon they make love.
+At the end of the book he spends 47 days in Geneva with a beautiful girl who shows romantic interest in him.
+They eventually begin a sexual relationship.

 I opened my eyes and saw his face above me.
 It was the first time we had done it in the daylight.
 In his eyes I saw the truth.
 I guess he had drunk too much wine or was too tired to save me from it.
 Paul did not like to make love to me.
 I waited until he went to sleep, and then I left.
 Paul never tried to find me.

-In this book we learn little about his past: A British agent says that he had been a paratrooper in the U.S. army; another character says that he speaks perfect German, to which Christopher replies that he had studied in Germany; his middle name is said to be Samuel; and Christopher himself says that he has siblings.
+In this book little is learned about his past: A British agent says that he had been a paratrooper in the U.S. army; another character says that he speaks perfect German, to which Christopher replies that he had studied in Germany; his middle name is said to be Samuel; and Christopher himself says that he has siblings.

-While not all of this information is consistent with what we learn about him in later (and presumably more authoritative) books, it does not have to be: since Christopher is a professional agent used to dissembling, he does not have to tell the truth when he says he does not resemble his own brothers and sisters (if they exist), or in talking about other details of his past life.
+While not all of this information is consistent with what is written about him in later (and presumably more authoritative) books, it does not have to be: since Christopher is a professional agent used to dissembling, he does not have to tell the truth when he says he does not resemble his own brothers and sisters (if they exist), or in talking about other details of his past life.